Part O – Overheating Assessments

 Download our New Build & Conversion Services Guide

-• The thermal properties of the building fabric, including walls, roofs, floors, and windows.
+• Thermal properties of walls, roofs, floors, and windows

-• Internal heat gains from occupants, appliances, and lighting.
+• Internal heat gains from people, appliances, and lighting

-• Local weather data, including temperature, humidity, and solar radiation levels.
+• Local weather data (temperature, humidity, solar radiation)

 Circular Economy Statement

-Take the First Step Towards a More Efficient and Comfortable Building
+Take the First Step Towards Compliance and Comfort

 Frequently Asked Questions